201 KAR 20:360. Continuing approval and periodic evaluation of prelicensure registered nursing and licensed practical nursing programs.

 (a) The governing institution shall continue the program of nursing until the last class enrolled has graduated.

-1. The program shall continue to meet the standards for approval until all students enrolled in nursing courses have graduated or transferred.
+1. The program shall continue to meet the standards until all students enrolled in nursing courses have graduated or transferred.

 2. The official closing of the program shall be the date on the degree, certificate, or diploma of the last graduate.